smartcommunitylab/vela-lab/network_board/README.md

 - contiki-ng/ are the contiki-ng sources.
 Forked from the official repository.

-- basic_i2c_init/ includes the files for setting up i2c communication to communicate with the fuel gauge on the PCB.

 - basic_sender_test/ includes the files used for the network/application layer of the nodes and sink.

 - cooja_basic_sender_test/ the same as the previous, but the target is cooja symulator.

-- basic_sink/ includes files used for the sink, but these are outdated.
-The current version is in basic_sender_test.

 - basic_uart_init/ contains the files used for the UART communication between the node and the Nordic.

-- serial_test/ contains the firmware and the related python to test the uart communication between the sink and the gateway

 - external_modules/ contains sources for the Mesh Sink bootloader and OTA related code.

+- old_tests/basic_sink/ includes files used for the sink, but these are outdated.
+The current version is in basic_sender_test.

+- old_tests/basic_i2c_init/ includes the files for setting up i2c communication to communicate with the fuel gauge on the PCB.

+- old_tests/serial_test/ contains the firmware and the related python to test the uart communication between the sink and the gateway